Content Management Interoperability Services: History

-The Technical Committee (TC) includes the following organizations:

-Adobe Systems Incorporated, AIIM, Alfresco Software, ASG Software Solutions, Booz Allen Hamilton, Content Technologies, dotCMS, Ektron, EMC Corporation, Entropysoft, Exalead, Inc., FatWire, Fidelity Investments, GX Software, HP, IBM, ISIS Papyrus, Microsoft Corporation, Nuxeo, Open Text Corporation, Oracle Corporation, Quark, Pearson PLC, SAP AG, Sun Microsystems, Wells Fargo, WeWebU Software AG and Zia Consulting.

-The TC was closed on May 9, 2017 and is no longer active.
+The TC was closed on May 9, 2017, and is no longer active.

 Criticism

 There is some discussion on the name of CMIS.
 Some blogs and authors say that it should be named "DMIS", with D for Document since it is more targeted on ECM.

 From the CMIS Specification 1.1, page: "[...] this data model does not cover all the concepts that a full-function ECM repository [...] transient entities (such as programming interface objects), administrative entities (such as user profiles), and extended concepts (such as compound or virtual document, work flow and business process, event and subscription) are not included."

 List of implementations

 CMIS Servers

 A CMIS server stores content, and offers access via the CMIS protocol.
 Some servers also allow access via other protocols.

 Capabilities

 Each CMIS server declares a set of capabilities.
 For instance, servers that allow documents to be filed in different places declare the capability "Multifiling".
+The manageability regarding one's private working copy (PWC) is another example.
 This mechanism allows clients to interact differently with servers that support or don't support a particular operation.

-Some server products allow certain capabilities to be disabled or enabled by configuration. the table below lists maximum capabilities.
+Some server products allow certain capabilities to be disabled or enabled by configuration.
+The table below lists maximum capabilities.